-A large part of the projects in this Campus is about digital scrapbooking, and although you can learn how to create your own supplies, you might have already collected some, or might find great deals in ready-made papers, elements, templates, kits and such.
-You might not realize it, but those supplies you gather tend to add up very quickly, and if you don't have a reasonable organization, you will waste a lot of time looking for the perfect paper, ribbon, button, etc. So, let's make it simpler and faster for you.
+A large part of the projects in this Campus is about digital scrapbooking.
+Although you can learn how to create your own supplies, you might have already collected some, or might find great deals on ready-made papers, elements, templates, kits.
+You might not realize it, but those supplies you gather tend to add up very quickly.
+If you don't have a reasonable organization, you will waste a lot of time looking for the perfect paper, ribbon, button, etc. So, let's make it simpler and faster for you.

 Unzip your files quickly